MHVWatts/DotFiles/README.md

-These are just my Dot Files for my own record and upkeep Made public because why not
+These are just my Dot Files for my own record and upkeep, made public because why not